sethkrantzler/Talkulizer/README.md

 HOW TO USE

-1. run npm install to install dependencies
+1. run `npm install` to install dependencies
-2. run npm start in a command prompt
+2. run `npm start` in a command prompt
-3. run json-server --watch presetDb.json --port 3001 in another command prompt
+3. run `npm run server`

 TO DO